chrisalexander/blog/_posts/2012/2012-07-14-nespresso-coffee-machine.md

 categories: life
 ---

-We were extremely fortunate to be given a Nespresso coffee machine as a gift for our [wedding](/5577) earlier in the week.
+We were extremely fortunate to be given a Nespresso coffee machine as a gift for our wedding (#5577) earlier in the week.

 I have never seen so much documentation for a machine with only 4 buttons - although most of it was rabbiting on about their endless coffee blends rather than operating instructions, which were nonetheless extensive.